An Interview with Anna from Impact Hub Yerevan

 Anna: We offer our members amongst others a lot of interesting events, workshops, and so-called “sector stormings,” where startups can exchange ideas and support each other.
 We try to create a space for valuable discussions and knowledge sharing.
 Impact Hub is much more than a regular coworking space.
 It is a safe environment to experiment, learn and grow.
 Besides that, we also run a couple of fellowship programs for example with the ACBA Federation, the owner of ACBA-Credit Agricole Bank.
 The Federation focuses on the development of the agriculture industry in Armenia.
 In the program, we support startups, which aim to solve agriculture issues with the help of technology.
 At the moment we have four program participants.
 One of them, e.g., has created a LED lamp, that accelerates the growth of the plant up to 40%.
 That is a lot.
 Another startup runs a project for processing aerial drone imagery.
 The drones fly over the field and check if a specific area needs more fertilizer or water.

-How does Artificial Intelligence (AI), IoT and sustainability fit together?
+How does Artificial Intelligence (AI), IoT, and sustainability fit together?

 Anna: Sustainability is getting more and more important in the area of AI and IoT.
 Soon everything will be connected.
 That is, on the one hand, a great thing, on the other hand, we need some good regulations.
 Impact Hub Yerevan, therefore, wants to make sure that Tech startups follow some ethics.
-We have a partnership with the United Nations Development Program (UNDP), where we help Tech startups to address one or more of the 17 sustainability development goals (SDG) within their projects.
+We have a partnership with the United Nations Development Program (UNDP), where we help Tech startups address one or more of the 17 sustainability development goals (SDG) within their projects.

 Natalie: Do you have an example?

 Anna: Sure!
 We worked, for example with an edge computing company, which makes connectivity between all devices possible.
-We approached the founders of this startup to promote themselves as an impacter with the aim to change the society positively, e.g., give connectivity to emerging countries like Africa.
-First, they were not convinced, but then they switched their language and the message.
+We approached the founders of this startup to promote themselves as an impacter with the aim to change society positively, e.g., give connectivity to emerging countries like Africa.
+At first, they were not convinced, but then they switched their language and the message.
 It was quite impressive to see that this little language change also shifted their mindset and internal culture completely.
 And now they are a real sustainable company from tip to toe.

 Do you have an example of an Impact Hub success story?

-Anna: There is a social enterprise called HDIF, which creates jobs in Armenia by supporting women in small villages and helping them to earn an extra income with their handcrafted products.
-The startup teaches the women business skills and offers distribution channels for the products.
+Anna: There is a social enterprise called HDIF, which creates jobs in Armenia by supporting women in small villages and helping them earn an extra income with their handcrafted products.
+The startup teaches women business skills and offers distribution channels for the products.
 After HDIF started to sell the products to the US market, the sales figures went up rapidly.
 HDIF was so successful with their project that the team became too big for the Impact Hub co-working space.
 They moved out to their own office and also opened a shop in Yerevan.
 It is always sad to see people leave, but at the same time, it is fantastic to see the success.
 We are very proud of them.

 I heard there is a startup program for Diaspora Armenians.
 What is it about?